ronnymees/introduction_to_prototyping/docs/33_3dprinters-at-our-disposal/README.md

 1. Select the correct 3D printer (You can add the printer if it's not in the list).
 2. Select the correct material and nozzle (Normaly this will be PLA and 0,4mm).
-3. Select the print quality (leave this at standard), the infill (normaly this is 20%, consultate the teacher if you want to change this), check support if needed.
+3. Select the print quality (leave this at standard, or create a new profile), use infill 20% Cubic for normal printing and 15% Lighting for fast prototyping. (consultate the teacher if you want to change to other settings), check support if needed.
 4. In `Custom` > `Material` check the settings for the temperature for the nozzle and bed, you can find the temperature range on a label on the filament roll.
+5. Use Brim for a better build plate adhesion.
-5. Next you can load the model file(s) and arange them on the printing bed.
+6. Next you can load the model file(s) and arange them on the printing bed.
-6. Once you are done you can hit Slice and the model will be sliced into the printing layers.
-Here you get the information on the printing time and used material.
+7. Once you are done you can hit Slice and the model will be sliced into the printing layers.
+Here you get the information on the printing time and used material, always write this in the log of the 3D printer when starting a 3D print.
-7. Save the produced G-code to the SD-card from the 3D printer.
+8. Save the produced G-code to the SD-card from the 3D printer.

 ## Printing your model